Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </wpt>
 ```

-The  `<metadata>` element below defines a single icon style, providing the information required to locate the `dining` icon within the GPZ file:
+The  `<metadata>` element includes a single icon style, providing the information required to locate the `dining` icon within the GPZ file:

 ```xml
 <metadata>